Tommy Lawrence: International career

 During his time at Liverpool, Lawrence won three caps for Scotland.
 His international debut came on 3 June 1963 in a friendly international at Dalymount Park, Dublin, which the Republic of Ireland won 1–0.
 Lawrence had to wait six years for his second and third caps, a 1–1 draw with West Germany in a 1970 World Cup qualifier and a 5–3 victory over Wales in a British Home Championship match.
 During the latter appearance, his last international, Lawrence collided with the crossbar and had to be carried off.

 Later years and death

 After Lawrence retired from professional football he returned to work at Rylands, the wire manufacturer.

 In February 2015, Lawrence was inadvertently interviewed in the street by BBC journalist Stuart Flinders, who was asking elderly people if they remembered the 1966–67 FA Cup Fifth Round game between Liverpool and Everton.
 Lawrence, smiling, replied, "Yeah, I do.
 I played in it.
-I was the goalkeeper for Liverpool."
+I was goalkeeper for Liverpool."

 Lawrence died on 10 January 2018 in Warrington, at the age of 77.